joshiyukta16/Binding_And_Beyond_Docking_Molecular_study_on_EGFR_mutations_in_lung_cancer-/README.md

 - Direct copying or submission as your own work is strictly discouraged
 - Unauthorized use without attribution will be considered academic misconduct.

+## 📄 License
+This project is licensed under the CC BY-NC 4.0 License.

 ## Binding & Beyond: Molecular Docking of Gefitinib with EGFR

 ## 🧬 Project Overview